At least one dead after roof of historic Apollo Theatre in Belvidere collapses during storm

 Officials report an electrical fire and an elevator rescue in a building across the street due to the storm damage.

-A heavy metal band called Morbid Angel was scheduled to perform tonight.
+A heavy metal band called Morbid Angel was scheduled to perform Friday night.

-As of 9:40 p.m.
-Governor JB Pritzker has been made aware of the situation in Belvidere and sent out this tweet:
+As of 9:40 p.m., Illinois Gov. JB Pritzker has been made aware of the situation in Belvidere and sent out this tweet:

 My administration is closely monitoring the roof collapse at the Apollo Theatre in Belvidere tonight.— Governor JB Pritzker (@GovPritzker) April 1, 2023